 You will have an opportunity to attest that you are an active MACTA member.
 This will allow you to receive the member discount rate for video submissions.

 (We'd love it if you were to join MAGC, and at $85 per year, it's a bargain!)

 Can I pay for multiple entries all at once?

-Can we order extra copies of our trophy?
+If we win, can we order extra copies of our trophy?

 MACTA is a statewide professional organization of city representatives and staff that, among other priorities, promotes and supports government uses of cable television, including community programming.

-Since 2015, MAGC and MACTA have joined hands in the Northern Lights Awards Contest.
+Since 2015, MAGC and MACTA have joined hands in the Northern Lights Awards contest.
 This partnership is of great benefit to MAGC and to the Northern Lights awards, improving and fostering the continued growth of the contest.